DishaDewangan/Eco_Footprint_Calculator/README.md

   - **Green** for low impact
   - **Orange** for moderate impact
   - **Red** for high impact
+- **Fully Responsive**: Optimized for both desktop and mobile screens, ensuring a smooth experience on all devices
 - **Reduction Tips**: Suggestions to help you minimize your carbon footprint.

 ## 🚀 Live Demo